Explore Medicare Advantage, and Prescription drug plans available in your area:

 Part C = Medicare Advantage (offered by private insurance companies approved by Medicare)

-Part D = Prescription Drug coverage (offered by private insurance companies approved by Medicare)
+Part D = Prescription Drug (offered by private insurance companies approved by Medicare)

-Once enrolled into Medicare A & B you then have to choose from one of the two options available:
+Once enrolled in Medicare A & B you can choose from one of the two coverage options: